This is how FaMe-Net works

 The participating GPs record morbidity (and other items) in their Electronic Health Record (EHR) named TransHIS, that was specially designed for the extensive data registration, facilitating education and research.

-Click here for more information on the network FaMe-Net, its historic background, the Dutch health care system, participating practices, and scientific output.
+Click here for more information on the organisation of FaMe-Net: its historic background, the Dutch health care system, participating practices, and scientific output.

 Data from the FaMe-Net database are available since 2005.
 Since then, all data within FaMe-Net have been uniformly classified according to ICPC-2.